Hit and Run Defense Attorney in Burbank

 given year.
 The offense can be charged as a misdemeanor or felony

-depending upon whether injury resulted and the value of the damage.
+depending upon whether injury resulted and the value of the

-your behalf and work to get the charges dismissed.
+Court on your behalf and work to get the charges dismissed.

 A Burbank hit and run investigation can take several weeks and the